History of Eglin Air Force Base: Early Cold War

 The 1955 Warner Bros. film The McConnell Story, about Capt.
 Joseph C. McConnell, Jr., the top American ace of the Korean War, included footage of a Sikorsky H-19 rescuing a downed B-29 crew in that conflict, while under heavy fire.
 A Chickasaw was furnished by the 48th Air Rescue Squadron, Eglin AFB, for seven days of filming at Alexandria AFB, Louisiana, in February 1955.

 Sikorsky YH-5A, 43-46620, one of 26 ordered in 1944, is on display at the National Museum of the United States Air Force at Wright-Patterson AFB near Dayton, Ohio.
 It was obtained from Eglin Air Force Base, in March 1955.

 The 17th Bomb Wing (Light) of the Far East Air Force, based at Miho Air Base, Japan, was reassigned to Tactical Air Command and moved to Hurlburt Field in March 1955, Maj.
 Gen. Patrick W Timberlake, commander of the Air Proving Ground, announced 9 March 1955.
-The first 13 B-26 Invaders arrived on the first weekend of April 1955, with 26 more due to arrive over the next few days on the last leg of their reaasignment from Japan, via Waco, Texas.
+The first 13 B-26 Invaders arrived on the first weekend of April 1955, with 26 more due to arrive over the next few days on the last leg of their reassignment from Japan, via Waco, Texas.
 All 48 of the wing's bombers were expected by month's end.

 The 34th Bombardment Squadron (Light, Night Intruder), reactivated 10 May 1952 at Pusan, Korea, in the midst of the Korean War, equipped with the B-26 Invader, remained in Korea until 10 October 1954, when it moved to Miho, Japan.
 On 1 April 1955, it moved to Eglin AFB, administratively assigned to Hurlburt Field, still flying the B-26.
 While there, the squadron transitioned into the B-57A Canberra and conducted evaluation testing of the aircraft.
 The receipt of the B-57 caused another redesignation to the 34th Bombardment Squadron (Tactical) on 1 October 1955.
 In 1956 the unit transitioned to the B-66B Destroyer, the first squadron to equip with the new tactical bomber.
 Deployed to RAF Sculthorpe, England, briefly in 1958 before returning to Eglin and performing more testing on B-66s with Jet Assisted Take Off (JATO).
 Following three years of peacetime operations at Eglin, the unit was again inactivated on 25 June 1958, due to budget cuts later in the year.
 In 2011, the non-lineal descent 34th Bomb Squadron operates B-1B Lancers out of Ellsworth AFB, South Dakota, as part of the 28th Bomb Wing.